Noorbakht/50.039_Small_Project/Readme.md

 ## Re-train model from scratch

-To re-train the whole model from scratch for the multi-class classifier, run all the cells in the multiclass_small_project_dataset_dataloader.ipynb file.
+To re-train the whole model from scratch for the multi-class classifier, clone this repository and run all the cells in the multiclass_small_project_dataset_dataloader.ipynb file.

-To re-train the whole model from scratch for the two stacked binary classifiers, run all the cells in the binary_small_project_dataset_dataloader.ipynb file.
+To re-train the whole model from scratch for the two stacked binary classifiers, clone this repository and run all the cells in the binary_small_project_dataset_dataloader.ipynb file.

 ## Recreate exact trained model